abw-rapid/create_or_update_rapidapi_listing/README.md

 ### Limitations

--   You can only use this Action with APIs you own, either through personal or team credentials.
+- You can only use this Action with APIs you own, either through personal or team crdentials.
 - There is no support for `on-behalf-of` or `x-rapidapi-identity-key` yet.
+- There is no check to verify whether the `owner_id` and the `x-rapidapi-key` belong together